Expansion Gaps & Adhesive Recommendations

 Do a google search for the products above with “pdf” following the title.
 You’ll usually get a specification sheet that will tell you the permeability ratings, MC & RH allowances, warranties, etc. Good to research before you commit to one.

 ****This is where most installations go south****

 Follow installation guidelines to the letter.
 Use the appropriate tools, trowels, products and methods.

 I want you to have great success.
 This is the best way I can help.
-Provide the data and the possible risks, so you can make informed choices.
+I try to provide the data and the possible risks so you can make informed choices.
 Let me know if I can help further.